 Local culture and food

-Arab and Islamic cultures are dominant and can be seen everywhere: in the architecture of the city, in the music, the cuisine and the lifestyle.
+Arab and Islamic cultures are dominant and visible everywhere: in the architecture of the city, in the music, the cuisine and the lifestyle.
 The United Arab Emirates is a Muslim country, so tourists must respect at least a few of the dress code regulations and neither eat nor drink during the day in public places, in the Ramadan month.
-Now, I’m saying “at least a few” because Dubai is more open-minded than many other Middle East places, and women here are not actually obeying the Muslim rules with strictness (of not showing their skin in public).
-But my advice is: don’t force the limit and go for a decent dress code.
+Now, I’m saying “at least a few” because Dubai is more open-minded than many other Middle East places, and women here are not actually obeying all the Muslim rules with strictness (for e.g. not showing their skin in public).
+Still, my advice is simple: don’t push the limits and choose a decent dress code.

 Although there are many Arab restaurants around, Dubai is a multicultural city and has pretty much all the world’s cuisines present, from Indian to Chinese and Mediterranean and from Thai to Mexican and Japanese.
-There’s one bad news, though: as you might know, it is forbidden to drink alcohol in public, except for licensed venues (like bars or restaurants, but be prepared to pay a fortune for one bottle of beer).
+There’s one bad news, though: it is forbidden to drink alcohol in public places, except for licensed venues, like bars or restaurants – but be prepared to pay a fortune for a bottle of beer.

 Accommodation and transport

 Moving around the city is not easy, if you take into account a few factors, such as the large metropolitan area, the big distances between landmarks, the high temperatures during the day or the metro system, currently still under development.
 The infrastructure for pedestrians is also not very helpful.
 For example, you might have to walk a bit in the heat to find a crossing point over a busy road.
 But since we’re in the Middle East, petrol is cheap, which means that taxis are also quite cheap (the price for one kilometer is below 2 AED).